 Lidars Mapping, navigation and the detection of physical obstacles is performed by three SICK TiM571 2D lidars.
-One each is mounted at the front and the back of the robot scanning 180°.
-As this creates deadzones at the robots sides, a third sensor was mounted centered at the bottom of the robot.
-It utilizes the design of the new platform by scanning 90°to each side and therefore eliminates the leftover dead zones, resulting in a full 360°scan of the robots surroundings.
+One each is mounted at the front and the back of the robot scanning $180^{\circ}$ .
+As this creates deadzones at the robot's sides, a third sensor was mounted centered at the bottom of the robot.
+It utilizes the design of the new platform by scanning $90^{\circ}$ to each side and therefore eliminates the leftover dead zones, resulting in a full $360^{\circ}$ scan of the robot's surroundings.
 Cameras We use an Intel RealSense D435 3D-camera for the object perception.
-It is mounted to the manipulator in a way that it can be positioned over workstations facing them, which enables us to detect their surface and the objects positions.
+It is attached to the manipulator in such a way that it can be positioned above the workstations so that we can detect the surface and the position of the objects.